pavelhamrik/umime-simple/src/scripts/gridcross/README.md

 - [x] `fixed, nov 15` allow tolerance for small numerical errors when checking a solution
 - [x] `fixed, nov 15` some intersections threw 'Point.equals' is not a function error
 - [x] `fixed, nov 19` gridlines coinciding with axislines are not updated with the axisline class
+- [x] `fixed, nov 22` existing geometry is ignoring labels from the assignment